 Think of a grand unifying theory of personality like blind men feeling an elephant.

-One man walks up to the elephant from the front and feels it's nose.
+One man approaches the elephant from the front and feels its nose.
 He says the elephant is much like a snake.

 Another man walks up to the elephant from the side.
 He says the elephant is much like a very large cow.